fbpx

 Fundamental vs Technical analysis

-As mentioned above, a trading strategy must suit your personality and therefore some experimentation may be required.
-One of the key aspects as well is to define a timeframe for your trading style.
-There exist several types of trading styles from short timeframes to long timeframes.
+As mentioned earlier, a trading strategy must align with your personality, which may require some experimentation.
+It’s also important to define a timeframe for your trading style, as there are several types of trading styles ranging from short to long timeframes.

-• Scalping – This type of trading represents very short trades, sometimes held for a few minutes or even seconds.
-A scalper seeks for getting a few pips of profit before exiting taking very low risk.
-This strategy requires to use of low timeframe charts from 1 Minute to 15 Minutes.
+Scalping involves very short trades, sometimes held for just a few minutes or even seconds, with a scalper seeking to profit from a few pips before exiting with very low risk.
+This strategy requires the use of low timeframe charts ranging from 1 minute to 15 minutes.

-• Day trading – This trading is mainly related to activity within one day, i.e. a trader can open a trade in the morning and close it before the end of the day.
-The main used timeframe for this type of trading is 1 Hour.
-The main benefit of such a strategy is that it eliminates the risk of being affected by big moves that happen overnight.
-Day trading strategies are useful for beginners in Forex.
+Day trading, on the other hand, involves activity within a single day, with a trader opening and closing a trade before the end of the day.
+The main timeframe used for day trading is 1 hour, and the strategy eliminates the risk of being affected by big moves that happen overnight.
+Day trading strategies are useful for beginners in trading.

-• Swing trading – Type of forex trading strategy when positions could be held for several days.
-The widely used timeframe for swing trading is 4 Hours or even Daily.
-Swing traders can hold positions both overnight and over the weekend so they accept this kind of risk.
+Swing trading is a forex trading strategy where positions are held for several days, and the widely used timeframe is 4 hours or even daily.
+Swing traders can hold positions overnight and over the weekend, accepting this kind of risk.

-• Investing – also named positional or long-term trading which is usually associated with trend following to get max profit from major price movements.
-A long-term trader mainly uses Daily or even Weekly charts.
-Most of the time this strategy requires macro analysis of key economic factors and is suitable for traders that have patience and discipline.
+Investing, also known as positional or long-term trading, is usually associated with trend following to maximize profit from major price movements.
+A long-term trader mainly uses daily or even weekly charts, and this strategy requires macro analysis of key economic factors.
+It is suitable for traders who have patience and discipline.

 As an example of a scalping strategy, there is the following one.
 As mentioned earlier, scalping is a strategy for lower timeframes so we use the particular setup: